amatAf/amatAf.github.io/_posts/2025-05-03-a-relativistic-train.md

 tags: []
 ---

 Today is April 11th, 2025.
 Anyone who knows me knows that I have dreamt of this tomorrow for around two and a half years now, hoping for a certain result.
 But judging by this page’s existence, you can already guess what happened.
-But don’t worry about the length of the sidebar, I’m not crying about it.
+Also, don’t worry about the length of the sidebar.
+I’m not crying about it.
 Just reminiscing and thinking.

 Writing in the style of Julian Gough, I present two versions of my current feelings:
 <br>